 This theme assesses the interface between animal welfare and conservation biology, addressing the human dynamic of marine mammal interactions via both the natural and social sciences.
 This theme includes the welfare consequences of human engagement during whale mass strandings and oiled wildlife response.

 Bryde’s whales (Balaenoptera edeni) are classified as nationally critical in New Zealand and appear only on the north-eastern coast of the North Island.

 A study, lead by Massey University’s Dr Gabriela Tezanos-Pinto, collated an extensive database of photographs showing distinctive fin features of individual whales over eight years to obtain missing demographic information about the local population.

-This project investigated the foraging range of New Zealand fur seals at three breeding colonies in the South Island over three summers (2010-2013).
+This project investigated the foraging range of New Zealand fur seals at three breeding colonies in the South Island.
 We equipped females with satellite data loggers, investigated their feeding habits through the use of fatty acids and stable isotopes and assessed the spatial overlap between fur seals and fisheries using GIS tools.
-Thirty-three seals were equipped with dataloggers recording their position at sea while foraging.

 From reports of sightings of sea lion (rāpoka) pups on Stewart Island, Massey University’s Professor Louise Chilvers began visiting the island annually to make seal pup counts.

 Eight years later in 2018 the presence of a New Zealand sea lion (rāpoka) breeding colony on Stewart Island was officially confirmed, the first on the New Zealand mainland in over 150 years.